swiftlang/swift-evolution/proposals/NNNN-allow-taskgroup-childtaskresult-type-to-be-inferred.md

 ## ABI compatibility

-No ABI impact since this is an additive change to default arguments.
+No ABI impact since adding a default argument value is binary compatible change.

 ## Implications on adoption